vendia/examples/share/data-modeling/domain-driven-design/pattern2/README.md

 ```

-3. Step 3: provide the Uni Schema.
+	c.
+Step 3: provide the Uni Schema.
 Copy and paste the Uni schema from the schema.json file in the schema folder._

 Let’s review new things we added to the schema that is different from pattern 1.